-For LB21, reviewers will also consider the Diversity Plan: To what degree will the project strengthen the field's commitment to diversity, equity, and inclusion practices and contribute to the recruitment, development, and/or retention of a diverse workforce of library and archives professionals?
+Diversity Plan (Optional): To what degree will the project strengthen the field's commitment to diversity, equity, and inclusion practices?
+Additionally, for LB21 proposals, to what degree will the project contribute to the recruitment, development, and/or retention of a diverse workforce of library and archives professionals?